Goldman Sachs to buy Dutch asset manager NNIP for around $2 billion - Up News Info

 Article content

-AMSTERDAM — Dutch insurer NN Group said on Thursday Goldman Sachs will buy NNIP, its asset management arm, for 1.7 billion euros ($1.98 billion) in the biggest acquisition by the American firm since David Solomon became chief executive in 2018.
+AMSTERDAM — Goldman Sachs said on Thursday it will buy Dutch insurer NN Group’s asset management arm for 1.7 billion euros ($1.98 billion) in the biggest acquisition by the U.S. company since David Solomon became chief executive in 2018.

-The deal is part of Solomon’s strategy to make the bank’s revenue stream less reliant on earnings from global markets and advising on deals.
+The deal is part of Solomon’s strategy to make the bank’s revenue stream less reliant on earnings from trading and advising on deals.
+The Wall Street firm wants to bulk up in areas like wealth management and expand its presence in regions outside the United States.

 “This acquisition allows us to accelerate our growth strategy and broaden our asset management platform,” Solomon said in a statement.